 1401 Santa Fe Ave, Long Beach, CA 90813

-This place, which has been in business since 1947, is the shining example of a hidden gem.
+Santa Fe Importers, which has been in business since 1947, is the shining example of a hidden gem.
 Right across from the Port of Long Beach, this old-school Italian market and deli offers imported Italian goods, sandwiches, pizzas, salads and hot dishes like pasta and lasagna.
 It’s named after the street it’s located on, Santa Fe Avenue.

 The cold cuts were excellent and all the condiments (mayo, mustard, onion, Italian dressing) blended together seamlessly.